mriganshuks/Induction-programme/README.md

 *Topic:* "Food: A Pivotal Role in Student's Overall Wellness"
 The session covered the importance of nutrition in maintaining mental and physical health, especially for hostel students and those under academic stress.

-**2:00 PM – 3:00 PM**  Caustic Club Session & Induction Launch
+**2:00 PM – 3:00 PM**  Causmic Club Session & Induction Launch
-The Caustic Club introduced its creative events and officially launched the induction activities.
+The Causmic Club introduced its creative events and officially launched the induction activities.
 Students were invited to participate in upcoming cultural and technical programs.

 ---